 .-do

-will only be used when-k
+.Below given commands will only be used when -k

 compatible with KubeFlow’s data passing mechanism.
 In order to make KubeFlow component’s reusable, KubeFlow recommends allowing the KubeFlow sdk to generate paths at compile time.The paths generated can or cannot be present in the docker container, so, we need to handle both the cases and when path is not present, then our code should auto generate the directories as the per the path.
 In order to understand KubeFlow’s data passing mechanism, please refer to this guide.